 Fortunately, like most of its other collection options, the IRS won’t start taking money from your paycheck right away.
 First, you’ll receive a notice that shows what you owe and the due date.
 If you don’t pay the balance, you’ll receive a final notice indicating that the IRS will begin garnishing your wages.
 To stop IRS wage garnishment, you can take advantage of Fresh Start initiatives and other options:

 As you pursue the right Fresh Start program option for you, take the time to find out if you qualify for penalty abatement.
 If you’re eligible, you can reduce the total amount you owe to the IRS.
-That means you can save money and tackle your tax debt faster.
+That means you can save money and tackle your back taxes faster.

 While the IRS won’t waive all penalties, it can eliminate certain types.
 Eligible penalties include:

 If the IRS charged you one of the eligible penalty types, you may qualify for penalty relief.
-The IRS offers three types of penalty relief:
+The IRS offers three types of penalty assistance:

-In some cases, the IRS won’t grant your first penalty relief request, but that doesn’t mean you have to give up.
+In some cases, the IRS won’t grant your first penalty back tax assistance request, but that doesn’t mean you have to give up.
 Instead, you can make a follow-up request using the IRS’s online penalty appeal tool.

-If you’re struggling to pay outstanding tax debt, the Fresh Start initiative can help you get back on your feet.
+If you’re struggling to pay outstanding back taxes, the Fresh Start initiative can help you get back on your feet.
 Whether you qualify for Fresh Start options like an installment payment plan, a tax lien withdrawal, or an Offer in Compromise, or this program can help you deal with debt effectively while also resolving issues like stopping wage garnishment and removing tax levies.
-Find an experienced tax relief company and start handling your IRS tax debt today.
+Find an experienced back tax assistance company and start handling your IRS back taxes today.